asn-d6/onionperf/README.md

 deactivate
 ```

-However, in order to perform measurements or doing analyses, the virtual environment needs to be activated first.
+However, in order to perform measurements or analyses, the virtual environment needs to be activated first.
 This will ensure all the paths are found.

 ## Measurement